Noroff-Fagskole/cssf--bem--navigation/README.md

 ![Styled Buttons](./.readme/images/example1.png)

+### Additional styles
+- Highlight the links when the mouse hovers over a link.
+- Make sure when tabbing between the links, the currently focussed item is clearly shown.

 ### Steps

 1. The in `index.html `navigation block class ("nav") has already been set.
 Complete the class naming on the rest of the elements.
 Make sure every HTML element inside the "nav" block has a class name.